Perseid meteor shower reaches peak this week: When to see it

 Every summer, Perseid meteors fly across the sky between July and September, but they hit their peak shortly before mid-August.
-This year, astronomers expect the peak will occur on the night of August 11-12.
+This year, astronomers expect the peak will occur on the night of August 11-12, KOIN reports.

 “We’re seeing the debris left behind by an apparent comet called Swift-Tuttle,” explained Jim Todd, director of space science education at the Oregon Museum of Science and Industry.